Connect with others who understand.

 Central Nervous System

-Symptoms of CNS lupus include confusion and brain fog, seizures, and stroke.
+Symptoms of CNS lupus include confusion, brain fog, seizures, and stroke.
 Many MyLupusTeam members shared their frustration with brain fog affecting their lives: “Before I quit working, I was having a horrible time thinking of the simplest of words.
 Very frustrating,” one member shared.
 “I still have moments when I’m forgetful and can’t think of words or get them out fast enough.”

 Another member shared, “I have been having the worst brain fog.
 Just completing my daily tasks like cooking or cleaning takes so much longer because I will walk into a room three or four times confused and forget why I went into the room in the first place.”